Auctionator/Auctionator/.github/ISSUE_TEMPLATE/feature-request--for-classic-.md

 ---

-We are not currently adding features to the classic version of Auctionator, but you can ask and _maybe_ it will be made.
+We are not adding features to the classic version of Auctionator.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.